Cart 0

 Antonella Giordano, Human Rights Research

 Based in Buenos Aires, Antonella (she/her) is a researcher for EIHR.
 She develops pedagogical materials for educators in both Spanish and English covering subjects ranging from crimes against humanity in Argentina and the Holocaust, to present-day international human rights concerns and mass atrocities in Latin America.
-Antonella works on institutional development at the Center for Legal and Social Studies (CELS).
-She has been a professor of international relations theories, international security and international politics at Catholic University of Cordoba in Argentina.
+Antonella works in Corporate Citizenship at Accenture Argentina.
+She has worked on institutional development at the Center for Legal and Social Studies (CELS), and has been a professor of international relations theories, international security and international politics at Catholic University of Cordoba in Argentina.
 She has a licentiate in international relations and a Master's degree in peace culture, conflicts, education and human rights.
 Back to the top

 Matthew Good, Librarian

-Based in Lancaster, Pennsylvania, Matthew (he/him) is EIHR’s librarian.
-He reviews and evaluates media resources in support of EIHR’s mission, curating and compiling bibliographies and other aids to the development of curriculum and materials.
+Based in Lancaster, Pennsylvania, Matthew (he/him) reviews and evaluates media resources in support of EIHR’s mission, curating and compiling bibliographies and other aids to the development of curriculum and materials.
 Matthew is a full-time college librarian and former secondary school librarian.
-He holds an American Library Association (ALA) accredited MS in library science (MSLS) degree.
-He is a USHMM Museum Teacher Fellow, an alumnus of the Holocaust and Jewish Resistance Teachers’ program and the TOLI Summer Seminar.
-Matthew has presented his human rights work at library conferences and facilitated education workshops for secondary educators on the Holocaust and genocide.
+Matthew is the 2024 recipient of the John Phillip Immroth Memorial Award from the Intellectual Freedom Round Table of the American Library Association (ALA).
+Matthew’s essay, When Schools Ban Books, They Silence Diverse Voices, was published as part of Equity Planning for School Leaders Approaches to Student Diversity, Access and Opportunity by McFarland.
+He is a USHMM Museum Teacher Fellow, an alumnus of the Holocaust and Jewish Resistance Teachers’ program and The Olga Lengyel Institute for Holocaust Studies and Human Rights (TOLI) Leadership Institute.
 Back to the top

 Kim Klett, Deputy Executive Director